incodame/paragraph/README.md

 ## paragraph configuration

-paragraph relies on the configuration maintained and documented in prolog/paragraph_conf.pl
+paragraph relies on the configuration maintained and documented in prolog/paragraph_conf.pl and in your own prolog scripts

 example of definitions for the above pom_xml* parameters